Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: EXPERIMENTS

-\textbf{Impact of Hyperparameters on MTPL Performance (Q3).} We further analyze the impact of hyperparameters on MTPL performance within the SOTA baseline MRN \cite{4-MRnet}.
+\\ \textbf{Correlation Between Performance Improvement and Equal Preferences (Q3).} Previous methods largely ignored equal preference information, whereas our MTPL method fully utilizes this data.
+As illustrated in Fig. \ref{Gin_Corr}, we analyze the relationship between the proportion of equal preferences across different tasks and the performance improvements achieved with MTPL.
+We employ Spearman correlation analysis, which effectively assesses relationships without assuming normality, is robust to outliers, and captures monotonic relationships.
+The results reveal a significant positive correlation, indicating that equal preferences substantially contribute to performance enhancement.
+This suggests that leveraging equal preferences provides valuable insights to improve task performance(Q3), particularly in complex scenarios. \\ \textbf{Impact of Hyperparameters on MTPL Performance (Q3).} We further analyze the impact of hyperparameters on MTPL performance within the SOTA baseline MRN \cite{4-MRnet}.
 Specifically, we investigate the effect of $\alpha^{Equal}$ on the tasks $Walker\_walk$ and $Pendulum\_swingup$.
 These tasks are selected to investigate how variations in hyperparameters influence MTPL performance under both high and low equal preference proportions.
-As shown in Fig. \ref{fig_ablation} a and b, our findings indicate that while learning solely from equal preferences is less effective than learning from explicit preferences, it still positively contributes to performance improvements.
+As shown in Fig. \ref{fig_ablation} (a) and (b), our findings indicate that while learning solely from equal preferences is less effective than learning from explicit preferences, it still positively contributes to performance improvements.
 This supports our third research question (Q3), demonstrating that learning from equal preferences provides meaningful insights for task completion.
 Therefore, we set $\alpha^{explicit}$ to 1 and primarily adjust $\alpha^{Equal}$.
 We find that learning from both types of preferences simultaneously yields the best results, indicating that MTPL is robust to $\alpha^{Equal}$.
 However, we observe a slight decline in performance when $\alpha^{Equal} = 1$.
 While we acknowledge that the convergence speed of MTPL may be slower compared to learning from any single task, we argue that achieving optimal performance with the same number of human preferences is crucial for PBRL methods.
-In Fig. \ref{fig_ablation} c, we explore the impact of the parameter $\alpha$ of SimTeacher on performance in the $Pendulum\_swingup$ task.
+In Fig. \ref{fig_ablation} (c), we explore the impact of the parameter $\alpha$ of SimTeacher on performance in the $Pendulum\_swingup$ task.
 In our main experiments, we set $\alpha = 0.1$ and observe that as $\alpha$ increases, leading to more ambiguous judgments favoring equal preferences, our method exhibits a more pronounced improvement relative to the baseline.
 This finding underscores that our approach is not limited to a specific $\alpha$ value, highlighting its strong generalization capabilities.